microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 When you begin the FHIR mapping, you can make up values for the 'Code'.
 For example - `Code: A1235, System: https://loinc.org, Text: Heart Rate`.

 ## What does success look like for Challenge-09?
-+ Map IoT medical device data to FHIR
++ Map IoT medical device data to FHIR.
-+ Output a JSON file with mapped data
++ Output a JSON file with mapped data.

 ## Next Steps